CynthiaTu-SY/flask_create_batch_accounts/README.md

 # Project Introduction
-This is a website that allows users to upload a text file which includes a list of user account info to creat tons of accounts by batch.
+This is a website that allows users to upload a text file which includes a list of user account information to creat tons of accounts by batch.
-After account creation, the users can login to check their groupmates.
+After accounts creation, the users can login to check their groupmates.

 # Azure demo
 - App Sevice: https://createaccounts.azurewebsites.net